Culture Shock in Thailand

 Expats living in Thailand will find themselves in a beautiful country that offers many exotic beach islands.
-However, that’s not all it has to offer, with amazing national parks, natural landscapes and historical cities aplenty.
+However, that’s not all it has to offer – the country is also home to amazing national parks, natural landscapes and historical cities.

 Meeting and greeting in Thailand

 In Thai culture, greeting someone is an act of great significance.
 The manner of greeting is determined according to the social standing of both people, and making the wrong move could cause a Thai person to lose face – this is considered a disgrace and should be avoided at all costs.
 However, if correctly used, greetings are an opportunity to show a sense of respect for the Thai people.

 For a traditional Thai greeting, palms are placed together in a prayer-like gesture somewhere between the chest and the forehead.
 They are held close to the body while a small bow is made.
 The higher the hands and the lower the bow, the more respect is shown.
 This is called a wai.